-Furthermore, the high burden of side effects stresses the need for alternative therapeutic options for these patients.
-Catecholaminergic polymorphic ventricular tachycardia patients are generally young and active and frequent side effects such as fatigue or dizziness can have a huge impact on their life.
-Left cardiac sympathetic denervation is currently reserved for those patients who have had a syncope or documented ventricular tachycardia despite treatment with a betablocker and flecainide.6 Future studies should assess whether this procedure could be an effective treatment strategy in non-adherent patients who are less symptomatic and whether this could safely be accompanied by less medication or lower dosages.
-These studies should take into account the invasiveness of this procedure and the risk of long-term complications, such as left-sided dryness, unilateral facial flush, and contralateral hyperhidrosis.35 Yet, the majority of patients who had undergone a left cardiac sympathetic denervation reported they were satisfied with the procedure and would recommend it to others.35 Additionally, it is well-known that drug responses differ between individuals and are associated with variants in genes encoding enzymes involved in metabolizing drugs.
-Recently, it has been shown that a pharmacogenetic-guided drug prescription, taking these genetic factors into account, decreases the occurrence of side effects.36 This breakthrough might especially be useful for the CPVT patient population, in whom genetic testing for CPVT variants is already performed for regular care.
-Until then, improved patient education about CPVT medication is of the utmost importance.
+Furthermore, the high burden of side-effects stresses the need for alternative therapeutic options for these patients.
+CPVT patients are generally young and active and frequent side-effects such as fatigue or dizziness can have a huge impact on their life.
+Left cardiac sympathetic denervation is currently reserved for those patients who have had a syncope or documented ventricular tachycardia despite treatment with a beta-blocker and flecainide (6).
+Future studies should assess whether this procedure could be an effective treatment strategy in non-adherent patients who are less symptomatic and whether this could safely be accompanied by less medication or lower dosages.
+These studies should take into account the invasiveness of this procedure and the risk of long-term complications, such as left-sided dryness, unilateral facial flush, and contralateral hyperhidrosis (35).
+Yet, the majority of patients who had undergone a left cardiac sympathetic denervation reported they were satisfied with the procedure and

+1 would recommend it to others (35).
+Additionally, it is well-known that drug responses differ between 2 individuals and are associated with variants in genes encoding enzymes involved in metabolizing drugs.
+3 Recently, it has been shown that a pharmacogenetic-guided drug prescription, taking these genetic factors 4 into account, decreases the occurrence of side effects (36).
+This breakthrough might especially be useful 5 for the CPVT patient population, in whom genetic testing for CPVT variants is already performed for 6

 Although it did not reach statistical significance in multivariable analyses, non-adherent participants were prescribed medication they had to take more than once daily significantly more often compared to adherent participants.
-Given the availability of long-acting formulations without disadvantages compared to more than once-daily prescriptions, these alternatives should be favoured within the CPVT population.
+Given the availability of long-acting formulations without disadvantages compared to more than once-daily prescriptions, these alternatives should be favored within the CPVT population.